vanallenlab/moalmanac-db/.github/ISSUE_TEMPLATE/development_task.md

 **Task Description**
 Provide a clear and concise description of the task or enhancement.

-**Objective**
+**Objective and requirements**
 Explain the goal or purpose of this task.
 What are we trying to achieve?

-**Requirements**
 List the specific requirements or criteria that need to be met for this task to be considered complete.

 **Implementation Steps**
 Outline the steps or stages involved in completing this task: